rachdheer/WeatherShopper/README.md

     - FirefoxTest.html

   NOTE: I have commented the code which maximise the browser to see the parallel execution in browser.
-        The respective code is in the BaseTest class, line number 84
+        The respective code is in the TestBase class, line number 84

   **** The End *******